Find your mind and body balance

 Our Yoga Flow class is the best of all worlds.
 This is our fitness-focused, mixed ability yoga class inspired by the hatha and vinyasa yoga styles.
 Lots of options are given throughout the class to suit beginner to experienced yogis alike.
 The class has a bit of everything so whether your goal is to improve your strength and flexibility or use movement to release the stress of a busy day, this is the class for you.

-What’s your Meditative Yoga class like?
+What’s your Yoga stretch class like?

 What’s your Pilates Fit class like?

-What’s your Yoga Shred-inspired class like?
+What are your Yoga HIIT and Yoga Shred-inspired classes like?

 What other classes do you offer?

-We occasionally run in-person and online pilates and yoga courses, including Hypno Yoga variants which contain a hypnotherapy relaxation at the end.
+We occasionally run in-person and online pilates and yoga courses, including Hypno Yoga classes which contain a hypnotherapy relaxation at the end.
 In the past we’ve run Yoga for Beginners, Pilates for Beginners, Yoga for Anxiety, Hypno Yoga for Weight Loss and Hypno Yoga for Confidence.

 I’m pregnant or postnatal.
 Can I attend your classes?

 Pregnancy isn’t the best time to start a strenuous exercise routine but if you’ve attended yoga or pilates classes before, we may be able to offer modifications to suit pregnancy in our ‘live’ online and in-person classes.
 Most of our classes are suitable for postnatal ladies who have been signed off by their doctor/midwife (normally 6 weeks postpartum for a natural birth and 12 weeks for a caesarean).
-Please contact us before booking your space so we can make sure our classes are suitable for you.
+If you’re pregnant, please contact us before booking your space so we can make sure our classes are suitable for you.